Oahu is Hawaii's most populated island a.k.a. "The Gathering Place."

 When moving to Hawaii, you may be wondering which island to live on.
 Not only do each of the islands have different geographical features, but they also have different amenities, local governing bodies, histories, cultures, and costs of living.
-Discover the five most inhabited Hawaiian Islands – Hawaii, Maui, Molokai, Oahu, and Kauai – before deciding which island fits your lifestyle.
+Discover all seven inhabitable Hawaiian Islands before deciding which island fits your lifestyle.